koding/kdlearn/guides/django-kdapp/index.md

 ---
+draft: true
 author: Granger Lang
 username: glang
 date: 2014-08-04
-description: 'How to setup Django on Koding!'
+description: [DRAFT] 'How to setup Django on Koding!'
 categories: [Django]
 ---

-# Django Guide
+# [DRAFT] Django Guide

 To install Django on Koding, run the **[Django Installer App](https://koding.com/Django)**.
 [Note: you have to be logged into your [Koding account](https://koding.com/Login) in order to run the app.]